lucky20511/Software-Development-Technology/system-design-process.md

 Round Robin

-Cahce
+Cache

-DNS could do the load balancing
+DNS could do the load balancing  but  the better way is just leave it to the real load balancer

+the load balancing might break the session